 - Disk usage stays near 100% most of the time

-- Fans run loudly even when you’re not doing much
+- Fans run loudly even when idle

 - Apps freeze or crash repeatedly